JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

      return 0;
    };

 This program begins by defining an object of type :code:`oops::Run`, passing the constructor the arguments from the command line.
-These command-line arguments generally include a :doc:`configuration file </inside/jedi-components/configuration/index>` that specifies the parameters, input files, and other information that is necessary to run the application (in this case, a test).
+These command-line arguments generally include a :ref:`configuration file <jedi-config>` that specifies the parameters, input files, and other information that is necessary to run the application (in this case, a test).

 Then the program proceeds to define an object of type :code:`test::State<qg::QgTraits>` called :code:`tests`, which is a sub-class of :code:`oops::Test` as illustrated here: